as215956/pathvector-template/BGP-Communities.md

 # AS215956.net - Pathvector Template BGP Communities

 The BGP Communities used in this template file, feel free to customize, add, remove any bgp community you use.
-The informational BGP Communities are defined in "/etc/bird/definitions/general.conf" and used in function calls in "/etc/bird/functions/[im|ex]port_default_communities.conf".
+The informational BGP Communities variables are defined in "/etc/bird/definitions/general.conf" and used in function calls in "/etc/bird/functions/[im|ex]port_default_communities.conf".

 ## Variables